idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 **Lack of confidence**

-- Study for technical interviews - Study Cracking the Coding Interview, [system design questions](https://github.com/donnemartin/system-design-primer), [modern developer tools](https://github.com/kamranahmedse/developer-roadmap) and [hacking the SDE interview](https://tianpan.co/hacking-the-software-engineer-interview/).
+- Study for technical interviews - Study [Elements of Programming Interviews](https://www.amazon.com/dp/1479274836/?tag=javamysqlanta-20), [system design questions](https://github.com/donnemartin/system-design-primer), [modern developer tools](https://github.com/kamranahmedse/developer-roadmap) and [hacking the SDE interview](https://tianpan.co/hacking-the-software-engineer-interview/).
 Expect to spend 4-8 hours a week for 4 to 8 weeks.
 The longer it's been since you've interviewed last, the longer this will take.
 - Buy a full size whiteboard.
 Practice answering questions on it.
 I'm not kidding.
 - Prepare for behavioral questions - Think through your previous projects for situations that demonstrate leadership, confidence, team building and be prepared to discuss them.
 - Do mock interviews - ask your friends and colleagues to interview you.
 You should fail the first few mock interviews it's normal.